darianliang/Krillin-Ball/devlog.md

 - Implemented collision detection for Dragon Balls

 ### 12/7/2924
-- Added menus that display in between completion of a level and loading of the next
+- Added menus that display in between completion of a level and loading of the next.
+    - These menus give the player the option of either starting from the first level or progressing to the next level.
 - Restructured functionality for displaying pause, start, and transition menus.